 Lunchbox is a restaurant technology company that specializes in online ordering, customer loyalty and guest engagement software.
 The sales deck the company used to raise its $50 million Series B in 2022 relied on bold visuals and graphs to illustrate its market opportunity, ARR history and competitive differentiators.

-Why it worked: The deck tells two stories, one about the company itself and another about the way consumer dining habits have changed in the wake of COVID-19.
+Why it worked: This selected deck of the best presentation examples tells two stories, one about the company itself and another about the way consumer dining habits have changed in the wake of COVID-19.
 Lunchbox used data to show how it met the industry’s new pain points for both itself and other companies.

 The presenters with overwhelming confidence